Retirement is about your quality of life

 Related article: Health and wellness are important in retirement

 The other aspect is good mental health and positive outlook.
 Exercise also improves attitude, self-image, and good mental health.
 Engagement, positive social connections and networks, and meaningful activity do so as well.
 Pick those 5 key positive people in your life and be there for them too.
-Review your reasons for gratitude regularly and keep your sense of humour.
+Review your reasons for gratitude regularly and keep your sense of humor.

 Related article: Improve your mental health in retirement

 Peace of mind can also come from covering risk with proper insurance.
 Health, dental, disability, travel medical, critical illness or long term care are types of insurance to consider.
-Most folks do not think about coverage if travelling in Canada but health is a provincial matter and so take a look at your coverage.
+Most folks do not think about coverage if traveling in Canada but health is a provincial matter and so take a look at your coverage.
 It may protect both your assets and peace of mind.

-Around retirement, it is also a good idea to have a ‘transition team’ that can provide the support, mentorship and comradeship to help make the switch easily.
+Around retirement, it is also a good idea to have a ‘transition team’ that can provide the support, mentorship, and comradeship to help make the switch easily.
 Retirement is better…with a little help from friends and family.

 LEAVING A LEGACY

 Think about what is going to give those intrinsic rewards, personal satisfaction or sense of meaning.
 It could be volunteering or charitable giving to causes or groups that need support.
 It could be political or community activism, a worthwhile project, or your own way of leaving a better world, country, community or family.
-This could tie in with that sense of purpose that is so important to quality of life.
+This could tie in with that sense of purpose that is so important to the quality of life.

 Related article: Everyone has a legacy to share